KennedyNelson/Exclusive-fashion/README.md

 ## Description

 - I prepared a small-scale project in order to understand the NextJS that I have learned recently.
-- I use next-auth for authentication, Fake Store API for product informations, stripe for payment process, firebase and firebase-admin for collecting order informations and TailwindCSS for styling.
+- I use firebase for authentication, Fake Store API for product informations, stripe for payment process, firebase and firebase-admin for collecting order informations and TailwindCSS for styling.
-- I found the project from Youtube([Sonny Sangha](https://www.youtube.com/@SonnySangha)).
-You can see the related video from [here](https://www.youtube.com/watch?v=DF68MNDxVwU)

 ## Project Link

-#### You can reach my project from [here](https://nextjs-amazon-clone-esadakman.vercel.app/) 👈
+#### You can reach my project here (coming soon) 👈

 ### Project Skeleton

 ```
-nextjs-amazon-clone (folder)
+Exclusive-fashion (folder)
 |----readme.md
 SOLUTION
 ├── components